How to Wash Paint Brushes and Rollers

 Washing a Paint Roller

 Pull the roller off the spinner and set it on edge on a piece of newspaper or a paper towel to dry.
-Stand brushes with the bristles up in a paint bucket or coffee can until dry and then flex the bristles to soften them.
-Washing your paint tools in this way will help them last through many years of service.
+Washing your paint rollers in this way will help them last through many paint jobs.

 Brush Restorer for Latex Brushes